 How To Clean AirPods

-For the AirPods themselves, it’s critically important that you don’t run them underwater.
-At this point, sadly, AirPods are not waterproof.
+For the AirPods themselves, it’s critically important that you don’t run them under water.
+At this point, sadly, no current AirPods models are waterproof.
 That means direct contact with gushing water will cause them to stop working.

 How To Clean AirPods Case